msdaniluk/cisco_mso_postman/README.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://www.getpostman.com/collections/97d4d433efb66bb41114)

-Allows you to create, update, patch or delete a Site on MSC.
+Allows you to create, update, patch or delete a Site on MSC. (in progress)

 # Configuration